Skip to main content

 DINOSAURS: Success cases in the media landscape

 In the following pages, we have sketched out 8 dinosaurs built on major success cases in the media landscape of this century.
-We have translated these example into the language of the News-Worth Canvas to make the concepts comparable, easy to understand, and applicable.
+We have translated these examples into the language of the News-Worth Canvas to make the concepts comparable, easy to understand, and applicable.

 These examples are very different from one another, but they share certain patterns.
 That is why we call them dinosaurs.
-The dinosaurs described hereafter should help you understand News-Worth Dynamics and serve as a source of inspiration for your own work, as well clarifying some of the concepts laid out in the previous pages.
+The dinosaurs described hereafter should help you understand News-Worth Dynamics and serve as a source of inspiration for your own work, as well as clarifying some of the concepts laid out in the previous pages.

 New dinosaurs will no doubt emerge over time.
 Our goal in defining and describing these dinosaurs is to recast well-known concepts into a standardized format — the News-Worth Canvas — so that they are immediately useful in your own work.